wowsiddanth/tp/docs/UserGuide.md

 ## Getting Started

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**

-Mac users: Please start the jar file via the terminal (See: Opening via Terminal)!
+**For Mac users**: Please start the jar file via the terminal (See: Opening via Terminal)!
 If you do not, the files may not be created due to current Mac security restrictions on file creation.

-For Window users, it is also recommended that the jar be started via the terminal as well (but double-clicking should work fine).
+**For Window users**: it is also recommended that the jar be started via the terminal as well (but double-clicking should work fine).
 </div>